samthomson/picture-site/readme.md

 ## todo

-- highlight active link in nav tree
-- - category page should have full gallery list
-- nav tree with categories and indentation
 - seed wordpress with credentials via docker-compose and .env file.. no registration/setup page
 - uploads, don’t store in dated folders..
 - sitemap